 Choristers take part in the famous Three Choirs Festival held annually in the summer when the location rotates between Gloucester, Hereford and Worcester.
 They may also contribute to special Diocesan and Civic services, radio and television performances, and weddings and funerals.

 All Choristers are required to study at least one musical instrument.
 They also receive singing and music theory lessons funded by the Cathedral.

 Despite these commitments, we make every effort to ensure that disruption to school is minimal and that Choristers can benefit from a full range of activities, including drama and sport.
 Close liaison between the School and the Cathedral is managed by the Chorister Tutor, who has a role both in King's and in the Cathedral.

 Choristers receive a reduction in the School fees at King’s of 75% during their time in the Cathedral Choir, and 60% when they leave the Choir.

-Many ex-choristers continue their education at King’s until the age of 18, and continue to thrive and be involved in the wider school community.
+Most ex-choristers continue their education at King’s until the age of 18, and continue to thrive and be involved in the wider school community.

-However, boys will be heard by Cathedral's Director of Music at anytime throughout the year.
 For more information on how to apply, please contact our Admissions Office on 01452 337337 or email email@example.com